Authorship of the Epistle to the Hebrews: Modern views

 As Richard Heard notes, in his Introduction to the New Testament, "modern critics have confirmed that the epistle cannot be attributed to Paul and have for the most part agreed with Origen's judgement, 'But as to who wrote the epistle, only God knows the truth.'"

 Attridge argues that similarities with Paul's work are simply a product of a shared usage of traditional concepts and language.
 Others, however, have suggested that they are not accidental, and that the work is a deliberate forgery attempting to pass itself off as a work of Paul.

 Internal evidence

 Internal anonymity

 The text as it has been passed down to the present time is internally anonymous, though some older title headings attribute it to the Apostle Paul.

+Identification as a second-generation Christian

+In Hebrews 2:3, the author states that this "great salvation" was "declared at first by the Lord, and it was attested to us by those who heard".
+This is usually taken to indicate the author was a second-generation Christian.